GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 We strive to operate our business so that each new location is accretive to our long-term financial performance.
 After an initial investment, each additional location not only adds members to our platform and revenue to our income statement, but also becomes profitable once it reaches a break-even point.
 As we move through the different lifecycle phases of each location, the cash flows shift from outgoing during the find and build phases, during which we invest to scale our location portfolio, to incoming during the fill and run phases, during which we seek to monetize our platform.

 <!-- image -->
-**Image Description:** In this image there is a graph.
-On the graph there is a line.
-On the left side of the graph there is a text.
-On the right side of the graph there is a text.
+**AI-Generated Image Description:** In the image, there is a graph with two axes labeled "Months" and "Location maturity".
+The x-axis represents the months, and the y-axis represents the location maturity.
+There is an orange curve that starts at -24 and ends at 12, and it is labeled "Invest to scale platform".
+The orange curve starts at -24 and ends at 12, and it is labeled "WeWork Lease".
 <!-- end image description -->